FOSSCODY-1/K.P.M.A.L.Karunarathne/README.md

 # Contribution
 If you want to contribute to this project, go ahead!
 Fork it and give it a try.
 Any optimizations, improvements or new features are welcome!

+## Todo
+.*More secure login/registration system
+.*Handling notes with some kind of a markup standard and allow users to edit notes with a WYSIWYG editor.
+.*Pagination in note browser and sidebar
+.*Ability to reset passwords for users
+.*Adminisrator panel